rebrest265/doswebstation/README.md

 # [ The DOS WEBSTATION ]

-**DOS Webstation** is a lightweight, high-performance web terminal designed for classic DOS gaming.
-It serves as a specialized local interface for **DOS Wasm X**, offering a streamlined environment to host and play a personal library of MS-DOS titles directly in any modern web browser.
+**DOS Webstation** is a lightweight web terminal for DOS gaming.
+It serves as a tiny local interface for DOS Wasm X, offering a environment to host and play a personal library of MS-DOS titles directly in any modern web browser

-Originally developed for private use, this project is now shared as a prebuilt solution for retro gaming enthusiasts.
-It provides a "plug-and-play" bridge to the **DOS Wasm X** engine, featuring a modified UI and an automated injection system to enjoy your collection without complex local setups.
+Originally created for private use, this project is now shared as a prebuilt solution for retro gaming enthusiasts.
+It provides a "plug-and-play" bridge to the **DOS Wasm X** engine, featuring a modified UI and an loading system to access game libary from multiple places.

 ## Build and Run with Docker